 i mean, just look at that shoe. it’s all me. yet it can never be mine. never. do you see my sadness or what.

-no idea how it came about really. an insidious thing, an invidious thing; but slowly my feet started to step away from the beautiful shoes with a few inches under them. maybe it was to do with the imperceptible (at first) but steady weight gain over the years; or an injury in the knee or maybe they just couldn’t carry me any more; or maybe it’s bunions. or maybe who knows what. one thing is certain, i can’t wear heels any more.
+no idea how it came about really. an insidious thing, an invidious thing; but slowly my feet started to step away from the beautiful shoes with a few inches under them. maybe it was to do with the imperceptible (at first) but steady weight gain over the years; or an injury in the knee or maybe they just couldn’t carry me any more; or maybe it’s bunions. or maybe who knows what. i could go and see one of the best Podiatrist Missouri has to offer but i don’t think it would make much difference. one thing is certain, i can’t wear heels any more.

 i stood there feeling a little bit of me i can never have back again. i know, i know, i sound shallow and foolish.

 i asked the salesman if he’d let me take a picture of the shoe. he gave me a strange look but readily agreed. i regaled my friend with the story of the shoe from agra and the general state of unfairness everywhere. she was patient.